Tired of your constant sinus congestion? Chemical cautery may help.

 - Ear pressure and recurrent ear infections

-How do I know if I am a candidate for chemical cautery?
+How do I know if I'm a candidate for chemical cautery?

-If you have any of the symptoms listed above or if you consider yourself to be a “sinus sufferer,” you are a candidate for chemical cautery.
+If you have any of the symptoms listed above or if you consider yourself to be a “sinus sufferer,” you could be a candidate for chemical cautery.
 An Iowa ENT Center physician will examine your sinuses and ask some questions to determine if the treatment is right for you.

 Does chemical cautery work for everyone?

-Roughly 80% of chemical cautery patients who are felt to be candidates by our physicians will do very well with Chemical Cautery.
-For some patients, after careful assessment, Chemical Cautery is not the right method of treatment.
+Roughly 80% of chemical cautery patients who are felt to be candidates by our physicians will do very well with chemical cautery.
+For some patients, after careful assessment, chemical cautery isn't the right method of treatment.
 In virtually every case, however, our physicians can provide relief through other interventions.

 How will I know if chemical cautery is helping me?

-Most patients will notice a difference after 2 treatments.
+Most patients notice a difference after two treatments.
 For patients who have convincing improvement in their symptoms, chemical cautery will be a good long-term treatment method.

 Are the effects of chemical cautery permanent?

-No. Booster treatments are required – usually every 4-6 months.
-It is very common for our doctors to hear, “I could tell it was time for a treatment…” at the 4-6 month booster treatment visit.
+No. Booster treatments are required — usually every four to six months.
+It's very common for our doctors to hear, “I could tell it was time for a treatment…” at each booster treatment visit.

 Will my insurance cover chemical cautery?

-Nearly every insurance plan will cover chemical cautery performed through the Iowa ENT Center.
+Nearly every insurance plan will cover chemical cautery performed through Iowa ENT Center.